-- (1) Represents the interest rate as of the grant date on US treasury bonds having the same life as the estimated life of the total return-based restricted stock grants. - (2) The dividend yield is calculated utilizing the dividends paid for the previous one -year period and the average per share price of Common Stock during the three-month period preceding the date of grant. - (3) Based on the historical volatility of Common Stock over a period relevant to the related total return-based restricted stock grant.
+- (1) Represents the interest rate as of the grant date on US treasury bonds having the same life as the estimated life of the total return-based restricted stock grants. - (2) The dividend yield is calculated utilizing the then current regular dividend rate for a one-year period and the average per share price of Common Stock during the three-month period preceding the date of grant. - (3) Based on the historical volatility of Common Stock over a period relevant to the related total return-based restricted stock grant.